 St Swithin’s Day if it be fair, for 40 days it will rain no more.

-Weather forecasting is of course a complex science, which seems very difficult to get right by all accounts!
 The jet stream is a narrow ‘river’ of fast moving air that sits about 10 miles high in the sky.
-The one that flows from America across the Atlantic to Europe and ultimately us in Britain, adds energy to and helps to steer the Atlantic weather.
+It flows from America across the Atlantic to Europe and ultimately to us in Britain.
+It adds energy to and helps to steer the Atlantic weather.

-Swithin was an Anglo-Saxon Bishop of Winchester who died in 862 and was adopted as the patron saint of the restored church in Winchester a hundred years later.
-He had originally been buried outdoors at his own request, where he could feel passing feet and rain drops.
+Swithin was an Anglo-Saxon Bishop of Winchester who died in 862.
+He was adopted as the patron saint of the restored church in Winchester a hundred years later.
+He had originally been buried outdoors at his own request, where he could ‘feel passing feet and rain drops’.

-In 971 his body was moved to a new indoor shrine, and legend has it that on the day there was a heavy shower which was created by St Swithin to show his displeasure at his remains being moved.
+In 971 his body was moved to a new indoor shrine.
+Legend has it that on the day there was a heavy shower which was created by St Swithin to show his displeasure at his remains being moved.

 A more probable story is that the legend is a pagan one, where European saints are credited with an almost identical influence on the weather.

 The Heatwave of 1976 vs 2018

 The summer of 2018 looks like it’s going to go down in history along with the summer of 1976, for being one long heatwave.
 Your editor was just a little girl in 1976, but can remember the endless hot, sunny days, paddling pools and some areas of the country using standpipes (fortunately not ours).

 The heatwave of 1976 saw the worst drought in modern times and it’s always been the yardstick against which all other heat waves have been compared.
 Over 15 consecutive days the mercury soared over 32C, along with a way-below average rainfall over 15 long months from May 1975 to August 1976.